NikolovMako/ToDo/README.md

 2.Setup the environments and your docker image, and in app.ts at row 48 add "sequelizeConnection.sync({force:true})".

-3.Run npx ts-node server.ts in the terminal, then you can then remove the command at row 48.
+3.Run npx ts-node server.ts in the terminal, you can then remove the command at row 48.
 You now have 2 tables set to work with.

 4.Load react-ui and run npm install & npm start.